 enabling objective (EO) (objectif de base) A principal learning unit that constitutes a major step towards achieving one or more associated terminal learning objectives.
-The EO consists of a performance statement, condition statement and a standard. end state (état final) With respect to decommissioning, the proposed physical, chemical and radiological condition of a facility at the end of the decommissioning program.
+The EO consists of a performance statement, condition statement and a standard. encapsulated source (source encapsulée) Radioactive material that is permanently sealed in a capsule or closely bounded in a solid form. end state (état final) With respect to decommissioning, the proposed physical, chemical and radiological condition of a facility at the end of the decommissioning program.
 Note: Where a decommissioning program is to take place in discrete phases, the interim end-state objectives for each phase should be defined. end-use controls (contrôles de l'utilisation ultime) Controls over items that are not otherwise listed in the Nuclear Non-proliferation Import and Export Control Regulations, when such items may be intended for use in connection with a nuclear weapons program or nuclear explosive device.
-Also called catch-all controls. enforcement (application de la loi) All activities to compel a licensee back into compliance and to deter further non-compliances with the Nuclear Safety and Control Act (NSCA), the regulations made under the NSCA, and licences, decisions, certificates and orders made by the CNSC. engineered (nuclear) criticality safety control (contrôle technique de sûreté-criticité [nucléaire]) Either an active or passive engineered control: - active engineered control: a physical device that uses active sensors, electrical components or moving parts to maintain safe process conditions without any required human action - passive engineered control: a device that uses only fixed physical design features to maintain safe process conditions without any required human action enhanced administrative control (contrôle administratif amélioré) See administrative (nuclear) criticality safety control. enriched uranium (uranium enrichi) Uranium having a higher abundance of the fissile isotopes (uranium-235, uranium-233 or a combination of both) than natural uranium.
+Also called catch-all controls. enforcement (application de la loi) All activities to compel a licensee back into compliance and to deter further non-compliances with the Nuclear Safety and Control Act (NSCA), the regulations made under the NSCA, and licences, decisions, certificates and orders made by the CNSC. engineered (nuclear) criticality safety control (contrôle technique de sûreté-criticité [nucléaire]) Either an active or passive engineered control: - active engineered control: a physical device that uses active sensors, electrical components or moving parts to maintain safe process conditions without any required human action - passive engineered control: a device that uses only fixed physical design features to maintain safe process conditions without any required human action enhanced administrative control (contrôle administratif amélioré) See administrative (nuclear) criticality safety control.
+See administrative (nuclear) criticality safety contro enriched uranium (uranium enrichi) Uranium having a higher abundance of the fissile isotopes (uranium-235, uranium-233 or a combination of both) than natural uranium.
 Note: In the context of packaging and transport of nuclear substances, enriched uranium means uranium containing a greater mass percentage of uranium-235 than 0.72 percent.
 A very small mass percentage of uranium-234 is present. environment (environnement) The components of the Earth: